LuisParedesOcampo/RadComp/README.md

 ## ⚖️ License
 This project is licensed under the **MIT License**.
 Feel free to use, modify, and collaborate.
 See the [LICENSE](LICENSE) file for details.

-⚠️ Disclaimer

-For Research and Educational Use Only.
-This tool is not a medical device and has not been cleared for clinical use by any regulatory authority.
-All calculations must be independently verified by a certified Medical Physicist or Radiation Oncologist.
-The author assumes no liability for clinical errors or misuse of this software.

-✉️ Contact & Collaboration
-I am a Medical Physicist interested about the intersection of oncology and software development.
-I am open to feedback, collaborations, and professional opportunities.

-LinkedIn: Luis Fernando Paredes https://www.linkedin.com/in/lfparedes1/
-Email: luisfernandoparedes2@gmail.com

 ## 🛠️ Tech Stack
 - **Python 3.10+**
 - **Streamlit** (UI Framework)